swiftlang/swift-evolution/proposals/0264-stdlib-preview-package.md

 ### Facilitating Rapid Adoption and Feedback

 It is common for a feature proposed and accepted through Swift Evolution and added to the Standard Library to wait for months before it gets any real life usage.
 Take [SE-0199](https://github.com/apple/swift-evolution/blob/master/proposals/0199-bool-toggle.md) (the introduction of `toggle`) for example.
-It was [accepted](https://github.com/apple/swift-evolution/blob/master/proposals/0199-bool-toggle.md) almost 6 month before Swift 5 was released.
+It was [accepted](https://forums.swift.org/t/accepted-se-199-add-toggle-to-bool/10681) almost 6 months before Swift 4.2 was released.

 Even though all additions go through a thorough review, there is no substitute for feedback from real-world usage in production.
 Sometimes we discover that the API is not quite as good as it might have been.